- What Is Ghosting on a Monitor?

 You can also ask your vendor for an anti-ghosting monitor so that they know the product to recommend to you.

-Although monitor ghosting is not fatal, it greatly diminishes your user experience.
-It is particularly annoying if you use your PC for graphics-heavy tasks such as gaming, video creation and editing, image editing, and so on.
+Although screen ghosting is not fatal, it greatly diminishes your user experience.
+It is particularly annoying if you use your PC for graphics-heavy tasks such as gaming and video editing.

 Hopefully, the suggestions in this guide will help you resolve the issue once and for all.
 Before purchasing a new PC or monitor, conduct your research to ensure that you buy the best product you can afford.